 Second, “Is the person you have selected financially strong?”
 Often parents select guardians for their children without consideration as to whether their selection is financially capable of handling another child.
 For example, your sister who already has three children may not be in a financial position to accept another child into her home.
 As we all know there are a lot of hidden costs in raising children, having a frank discussion with your prospective guardian can ensure that your decision does not create a financial burden for someone which directly ties into the third and fourth questions I ask parents.

 Third, “Will the home of your prospective choice for guardian accommodate your children?”If your prospective guardian lives in an apartment or for instance in a four bedroom house with three children of their own, how will they accommodate your kids?

 Finally, Forth, “How will your guardian determine your children’s living costs?”
 While there is no right answer for these questions, the exercise of attempting the answer them can provide very helpful for parents selecting a guardian as part of their broader estate planning.

 Peter D. Antonoplos, Esq. is a partner in Antonoplos & Associates.
-Mr. Antonoplos’ practice focuses estate planning and real estate matters.
-Mr. Antonoplos is admitted to practice in the District of Columbia, New York State; and State of Maryland.
+Mr. Antonoplos’ practice focuses on estate planning and real estate matters.
+Mr. Antonoplos is admitted to practice in the District of Columbia, New York State; and the State of Maryland.
 Mr. Antonoplos routinely lectures on real estate and probate law issues in Washington, DC and New York.
 Mr. Antonoplos lives in North West Washington, D.C with his family.
 He is an avid chess player and motorcycle enthusiast.
 He may be reached at 202-803-5676 or Peter@AntonLegal.com